Hospital emergency codes: United States

+Plain-language alerts

-In 2015, the South Carolina Hospital Association formed a work group to develop plain language standardization code recommendations.
-Abolishing all color codes was suggested.
-In 2016, the Texas Hospital Association encouraged the use of standardized plain language emergency alerts at all Texas hospitals.
-The only color code that was still recommended was "code blue," meaning a cardiac arrest.
+In 2015, the South Carolina Hospital Association formed a work group to develop plain language standardisation code recommendations.
+Abolishing all colour codes was suggested.
+In 2016, the Texas Hospital Association encouraged the use of standardised plain language emergency alerts at all Texas hospitals.
+The only colour code that was still recommended was "code blue," meaning a cardiac arrest.

-Plain language alerts are announced using the following format: "Alert Type + Description + Location (general to specific) + Instructions (if applicable)."
-For example, if a patient in ICU Bed 4 went into cardiac arrest, the alert would be "Medical Alert + Code Blue + Second Floor + Intensive Care Unit + Bed 4."
+Plain language alerts are announced using the following format: Alert type + description + location (general to specific) + instructions (if applicable).
+For example, if a patient in ICU Bed 4 went into cardiac arrest, the alert would be "Medical alert + code blue + second floor + intensive care unit + bed 4."